senocular/senocular.github.com/articles/js_primitive_object.md

 ## Pass by Reference or Pass by Value?

 Sometimes you'll hear that the difference between primitives and objects is that primitives pass by value while objects pass by reference.
 This is also not true.
 Everything in JavaScript passes by value.
-Whether or not you pass a primitive or an object into a function call, the values given to that function are equal to their originals.
+Whether or not you pass a primitive or an object into a function call, the value given to that function is equal to its original.
+It's only the variable referring to that value that has changed.

 ```javascript
 let obj = {}